Danson-Tang96/ECE143_project/README.md

 Install all required packages given in requirement.txt

 ### Jupyter Notebook
-For generating all the plots, run the jupyter notebook.
+For generating all the plots, run the jupyter notebook 143_proj.ipynb.
 We have used multiple functions to generate different plots.
 These functions are written in respective .py files in pyfiles folder.

 ## File structure
 The src folder contains all python scripts.
 The data folder contains all the data needed for the processing.